Unsafe Business Practices Alleged at Davis Ace Hardware | Davis Vanguard

 Under the National Labor Relations Act (NLRA), however, employees have the legal right to discuss the terms and conditions of their employment, including if they feel they’re not being paid enough and wish to seek raises from their employer.

 Dec.
-24 marked the third COVID-19 case amongst Ace employees in just one month, while the store remains open with the same safety protocols that resulted in this situation.
-Public commenters on social media emphasize that more positive cases will be appearing amongst Ace workers in the following days.
+24 marked the third COVID-19 case among Ace employees in just one month, while the store remains open with the same safety protocols that resulted in this situation.
+Public commenters on social media emphasize that more positive cases will be appearing among Ace workers in the following days.

 Emily Dill is a fourth year Political Science major at UC Davis, also minoring in Professional Writing and Environmental Policy.